March 18, 2020

 How to Customize Fonts in React Native

-At Rootstrap, an IT staff augmentation company, my first assignment was to develop a React Native application that involved maps, chat, and following the design specifications to the letter.
+At Rootstrap, and IT staff augmentation company, my first assignment was to develop a React Native application, that involved maps, chat, and following the design specifications to the letter.
+While doing this, one of the first things I tried was to set the family font that the application uses, and I found out it wasn't as easy as I expected.

-The biggest issue was that all the tutorials said to execute [.c-inline-code]react-native link[.c-inline-code], which in my experience, was a bad idea because afterward, the application stopped building successfully.
+The biggest issue was that all the tutorials said to execute [.c-inline-code]react-native link[.c-inline-code], which in my experience was a bad idea because afterwards the application stopped building successfully.
+This occurs because since React Native 0.60 released, there is a property called Autolinking that changed how to link a library, as this post explains.

-In this tutorial, you will learn how to add and link fonts manually without using the link command.
+In this tutorial, you will learn how to add and link fonts manually, without using the link command.

 Configuration